-Posted by Jim Konicek on September 15, 2014, under Motion Pictures, Universal News Collection.
+Posted by Jim Konicek on October 20, 2014, under Motion Pictures, Universal News Collection.

-Posted by Jim Konicek on August 18, 2014, under Motion Pictures, Universal News Collection.
+Posted by Jim Konicek on October 3, 2014, under Motion Pictures, Universal News Collection.

-1930s 1950s 1960s 1970s Academy Awards AEF American Expeditionary Forces animation Army Air Forces art aviation Civil Rights D-Day declassified Defense Visual Information Center digitization Fashion Film First Motion Picture Unit Guest blogger horses Inventions Lyndon Baines Johnson Motion Picture Preservation Motion Pictures NARA National Archives newsreels New York City Preservation restoration Still Pictures Training films UFOs United States Air Force (USAF) United States Army United States Information Agency Universal News Universal Newsreel US Army US Navy Washington DC World War I World War II
+1930s 1950s 1960s 1970s Academy Awards AEF American Expeditionary Forces animation Army Air Forces art aviation Civil Rights D-Day declassified Defense Visual Information Center digitization Fashion Film First Motion Picture Unit Guest blogger horses Inventions Lyndon Baines Johnson Motion Picture Preservation Motion Pictures NARA National Archives newsreels New York New York City Preservation restoration Still Pictures Training films UFOs United States Air Force (USAF) United States Army United States Information Agency Universal News Universal Newsreel US Army US Navy Washington DC World War I World War II